This gluten free cream of mushroom soup is much tastier than anything you could find at even the best grocery stores.

 - 1 cup chicken broth or chicken stock

-- 1 cup milk, half-and-half or heavy cream
+- 1 cup milk, half-and-half, heavy cream, or dairy-free milk substitute

 - 1 teaspoon salt

 - 1/2 teaspoon onion powder

 - Heat olive oil in a skillet over medium heat.
 Add mushrooms.
 Cook for 3-5 minutes, until tender.
 Remove from heat and set aside.

 - In a medium or large saucepan or Dutch oven, melt butter over medium-low heat.

 - Add in flour and whisk together until well combined.